headerheader

 Do you know where your blocked account will be, who is involved, and whether your money is safe?

-Before you transfer more than 10,000 euros somewhere, you surely want to know where your blocked account will be, don't you?
+Before you transfer more than โ‚ฌ11,500 anywhere, you'd like to know where your blocked account is, wouldn't you?

 • Is the account opened directly for you?
 Or are any foreign payment providers or lawyers interposed as trustees?